square/connect-api-examples/connect-examples/v2/node_payment/README.md

 # Payment processing example: Node JS

+There are two sections in this ReadMe.

+* [Setup](#setup) - Provides instructions for you to download and run the app.
+* [Application Flow](#application-flow) - Provides an overview of how the Square Payment form integrates in the Node.js example.

+## Setup

 * Open `config.json` and fill in values for squareApplicationId & squareAccessToken & squareLocationId
 with both your sandbox and production credentials.
 <b>WARNING</b>: never upload `config.json` with your credentials/access_token.